Numbers 23 – The Prophecies of Balaam

 And let my end be like his!”

-a.
-Come, curse Jacob for me, and come, denounce Israel: God knew exactly what Balak wanted.
-He wanted a spiritual curse on Israel so that they could be defeated in battle.

 b.
+Come, curse Jacob for me, and come, denounce Israel: This was what Balak asked for.
+He wanted a spiritual curse against Israel so that they could be defeated in battle.

+c.
 How shall I curse whom God has not cursed?
 Yet, Balaam or any other prophet could not curse Israel if God had not cursed them.
-Therefore, Balak’s money was wasted.

-c.
+Balak could not bribe God to curse Israel.

+e.
 Who can count the dust of Jacob, or number one-fourth of Israel?
-Instead, through Balaam God promised to bless Israel by making them a singular nation and blessing them with great size.
+Through Balaam God promised to bless Israel by making them a singular nation and blessing them with great size.
+We sense that Balaam looked down upon Israel, saw their vast camp, and was amazed at their size and the blessing of their fruitfulness and prosperity.

-d.
+f.
 Let me die the death of the righteous, and let my end be like his!
 Balaam concluded his oracle (another word for a prophecy) with this longing.
 Balaam was one of the many who long to die the death of the righteous yet have no desire to live the life of the righteous.
-The two go together.
+The actual death of Balaam (Numbers 31:8) gives no hope for the fulfillment of this wish.
+His wish wasn’t wrong, but neither was it enough.

 4. (11-12) Balak’s disappointment.